You have created

 screen.
 The title bar identifies your page.
 The title is also used by search indexes

-and engines such as Yahoo! to help locate your document
+and engines such as google and Yahoo! to help locate your document

 on the Web.
 And words in the title area will show up in bookmarks you create, to

 help you return to favorite pages.
 So choose your words carefully.
 Make the title

 succinct, but informative.
 Donít use symbols, colons or backslashes in

 it.
 Three to five words for a title would be a good choice.

 If you're creating a resume, go ahead and type a